Skip to main content

 • To Time: Defines the end time for monitoring resources.
 This option provides a way to monitor resources only during a specified time period of the day.

 • Max Concurrent Files: Defines the maximum number of files to process concurrently if monitoring for a variable file name.
-This helps to throttle the processing to avoid overworking the SMA Resource Monitor Service and the Operating System.
+This helps throttle processing to avoid overworking the SMA Resource Monitor Service and the Operating System.

 • Minimum Value: 1